How to decommission Exchange Server 2010 after Office 365 Migration

 Other Commands for Reference (optional)

-Logon to the server where Azure AD Connect is installed and Disable the Azure AD Sync using below command.
+Login to the server where Entra Connect is installed and disable the entra sync using below command.

 Set-ADSyncScheduler -SyncCycleEnabled $false